 “We are being watched.”

 Suddenly the suit flipped the table over, spilling the drinks onto the ground.
 The arbiter looked at the suit with sheer terror.
 A man, wearing a long brown trench coat, sitting at the bar with his back faced to the two men now turned around violently and tore an old-war Winchester[iii] out from underneath his folds.
-The coat rippled from the tearing, pounding air that blew sonic booms out with every shot that range out, every bullet that it spat out at the two men.
+The coat rippled from the tearing, pounding air that blew sonic booms out with every shot that rang out, every bullet that it spat out at the two men.
 The projectiles flew at the overturned table and eviscerated the wood in a lead tornado.
 Splinters flew out into the air and mixed about with gun smoke, flying drops of blood, and evaporated sweat.
-The arbiter ran to the corner of the room and dove behind a busboy, who, having never seen an old-war gun before, stood with his mouth agape at the seen, too scared, or perhaps, too enthralled (and entertained) to move.
+The arbiter ran to the corner of the room and dove behind a busboy, who, having never seen an old-war gun before, stood with his mouth agape at the scene, too scared, or perhaps, too enthralled (and entertained) to move.
 As the Coat turned his gun to chase down the suit with his trigger-bound hellfire, the arbiter saw his chance to escape and made for the back entrance.
-The suit, who had been hit by several stray bullets in his leg as he too dove for cover, furiously tried to drag his limp, ever weakening body towards the bar exit, smearing blood all along the floor like a snake slithering in the sand, moving quickly an efficiently, but leaving a trail.
+The suit, who had been hit by several stray bullets in his leg as he too dove for cover, furiously tried to drag his limp, ever weakening body towards the bar exit, smearing blood all along the floor like a snake slithering in the sand, moving quickly and efficiently, but leaving a trail.
 Finally, the suit burst through the Synergy bar door and tumbled out into the street, wailing, “Help!
 There is a mad-man in the Synergy Bar!”

 No one batted an eye.